pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/3_database.en.md

 1. Provision MySql database.

 ### Prerequisites
-* Comment out all the services in the manifest.yml file except `mysql-funnyquotes` of the FunnyQuotesServicesOwin project.
+1. Ensure only the following services are defined in the manifest.yml file of the published FunnyQuotesServicesOwin project.

     ```
     services: